OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-32.md

 ## 2 Chronicles 32:28

-storehouses also for the produce of grain, wine, and oil, pens for all kinds of cattle, and sheepfolds for the flocks.
+He also constructed storage facilities for the harvest of grain, wine, and oil, along with shelters for various types of cattle and enclosures for the flocks.

 ## 2 Chronicles 32:29